Wisconsin's 6th Assembly district

-The 6th Assembly District of Wisconsin is one of 99 districts in the Wisconsin State Assembly.
-Located in northeast Wisconsin, the district comprises most of Shawano County, including the city of Shawano, and northwest Outagamie County, as well as municipalities in northwest Brown County and northeast Waupaca County.
-The district is represented by Republican Peter Schmidt, since January 2023.
+The 6th Assembly district of Wisconsin is one of 99 districts in the Wisconsin State Assembly.
+Located in northeast Wisconsin, the district comprises all of Menominee County, most of Shawano County, and parts of western Oconto County, northeast Waupaca County, and northwest Brown County, including the cities of Shawano, Clintonville, and Gillett, and the villages of Bonduel, Bowler, Cecil, Embarrass, and Pulaski.
+It also contains the Menominee Indian Reservation and the Stockbridge–Munsee Community.
+The district is represented by Republican Elijah Behnke, since January 2025; Behnke previously represented the 89th district from May 2021 to January 2025.

 The 6th Assembly district is located within Wisconsin's 2nd Senate district, along with the 4th and 5th Assembly districts.